For students

 Stability ball

 Play or sing while sitting on a stability ball.
+Pianists, you can do this too.
 Try bouncing to the beat.
-The gentle movement connects your body to the pulse in a different way than sitting still does.

 #94